-His story is that and so much more, so we reached out to Miles with a few questions.
-Read his answers below – in his own words.
-(Wondering about the idea behind the “In their own words” interviews”?
-Read all about it here.)
+Her story is that and so much more, so we reached out to Lena with a few questions.
+Read her answers below – in her own words.

-What is your motto?
+What is your most marked characteristic?

-What is your greatest extravagance?
+What is your idea of perfect happiness?

 What do you regard as the lowest depth of misery?

 The Coldness: a feeling that comes sometimes when I’m lying in bed, a black, empty feeling that knocks my breath away and leaves me gasping as though I’ve just been thrown in icy water.
 I know the truth: I know from the nights of Coldness.
 I know the past will drag you backward and down, have you snatching at whispers of wind and the gibberish of trees rubbing together, trying to decipher some code, trying to piece together what was broken.
 It’s hopeless.
 The past is nothing but a weight.
 It will build inside of you like a stone.

 What is your favorite occupation?